 - 1. The percentages shown are percentages of pensionable pay and apply to all members, including those who are members under the 50:50 option under the LGPS from 1 April 2015. - 2.
-Unless noted separately (by note 3), employers can choose to pay in advance their expected deficit contributions for a given year by 30 April each year as a £ lump sum.
-Where an employer chooses to make such payments in advance, the Actuary will confirm the amount to be paid.
+The employer can choose to pay in advance their £ lump sum contributions for a given year by 30 April each year.
+Where the employer chooses to make such payments in advance, the certified lump sum should be multiplied by a factor of 0.982 to arrive at the required figure.
 The employer will also need to notify the Fund of its intentions before making any advance payment. - 3.
-The contribution rate payable for these employers is based on the assumption that a lump sum in respect of deficit contributions will be paid in advance.
-Interest, as per the advice of the Actuary, will be applied for late payment. - 4.
 Separate payments will be made from the North East Scotland Pension Fund to the Aberdeen City Council Transport Fund in respect of pension increases payable to retired members relating to benefits accrued prior to 26 October 1986.
-These recharge amounts will be calculated by the Fund separately. - 5.
-The total annual contributions payable by each employer will be subject to a minimum of zero.
+These recharge amounts will be calculated by the Fund separately.

+4. Total annual contributions are subject to a minimum of zero.